 Start by placing the collar strap in the middle of the dog's neck.
 Tighten the collar by holding it with two fingers as you pull the strap snug.
-Please ensure the receiver collar has a snug fit on your dog to ensure consistent contact.
-You should just barely be able to fit your fingers between the receiver collar contact tips and the dog's neck.
+Ensure proper neck skin contact with the receiver collar to avoid dog fence run-through issues.
+The preferred receiver collar fit allows for just two fingertips to slide in between the contact tips of the receiver collar and the neck of your dog - it shouldn't be tight; the receiver collar contact tips should be resting on the skin on the underside of the dog's neck.
+Lack of receiver collar contact tip skin contact means the containment won't work!
 Approximately 95% of dog containment run-through issues are a direct result of a loose receiver collar, dead receiver collar battery, or low static stimulation level.
-Your receiver collar comes with medium retractable spring tips installed.
-Use the included large retractable spring tips for dogs with thick, deep coats, and the short, non-retractable tips for dogs with shorter coats.
+Your receiver collar comes with medium spring tips installed.
+Use the included large spring tips for dogs with thick, deep coats, and the short, non-retractable tips for dogs with shorter coats.